mehta-lab/dynamorph/documents/5-dim_reduction.md

-# dimensionality reduciton
+# dimensionality reduction

 ## Purpose

-Given vectors representing the learned representation of the images, fit a PCA model and generate
+Given vectors representing the learned representation of the images, fit a PCA model and run inference

 The relevant CLI is:
 ```text